Elimination of the payroll tax credit that went into effect on January 1, 2013 has more than likely affected your take-home pay.

 1. Start Clipping Coupons

-Clipping coupons may seem passé, but it really is a great way to save.
+Clipping coupons may seem passé, but it is a great way to save.
 Check your Sunday paper for deals on items you regularly purchase.

 2. Pay For Everything in Cash

-Pulling out your wallet and seeing that you have to spend real dollars might motivate you to cut out those daily stops at the convenience store or rethink that flat-screen TV you’ve had your eye on.
+Pulling out your wallet and seeing that you have to spend real dollars might motivate you to cut out those daily stops at the convenience store or rethink that TV you’ve had your eye on.

 3. Cut Monthly Service Costs